0x4248/notebook/source/content/01 Areas/Programming/c/stdio.md

+---
+outdated: true
+---
 # Stdio

+>[!warning]+ Outdated page
+> This page "stdio" needs updating and may not be accurate or have missing information.
+>
+> *Date added: 2025-01-24*

 The `stdio.h` header gives C standard input and output library functions.
 It is used to perform input and output operations in C programming language.